Blupo/ColorPane/docs/user-guide/tips.md

 ### Page Pickers

-- On the Slider and Palette sections, you can use the scroll wheel on the dropdown to quickly switch between pages.
+- On the Slider and Palette sections, you can use the scroll wheel on the dropdown button to quickly switch between pages.

 ### Palettes